AnneEberhard/AnnaKThomas/README.txt

 special-sites.js contains the logic for
     the about-me page, including the translation
-    the speical logic for novellas, interlinked with booksites ( renderMainSite and renderBookDetails ) the special logic for the homepage (using the JSON overview)
+    the special logic for novellas, interlinked with booksites ( renderMainSite and renderBookDetails ) the special logic for the homepage (using the JSON overview) the special logic for personage (using the persons.js with the JSON personSitesHeader und INDIVDUAL JSONs per story) the special logic for family trees (using the JSON familyTree) the special logic for background info (using the JSON backgroundInfo in the books.js)